mohmdsh/mb1-cdi-followup/Docker instructions.md

 The ability to reproduce results of computational research is becoming a critical issue with the onging technicial changes and computational updates.
 Docker, an open source technology, addresses this issue  by providing a virtual environment with its package and dependencies to ensure a long-term reproducibilty of scientific results.
 In this tutorial, we will walk you through a few steps to install Docker software on your local machines, and to import and run *mb1-cdi-followup*'s Rstudio Docker image.
 A *docker image* is a pre-configured copy of a  software, Rstudio in our case, with an installation of selected R versions, packages, and dependencies.
 In other words, a *docker image* is a virtual copy of *mb1-cdi-followup*'s original R environment that was used to produce the results.

 In order to run *mb1-cdi-followup*'s Rstudio Docker image, you have to follow three steps.
-- Step 1: Creating Dokcer Account.
+- Step 1: Creating Docker Account.
 - Step 2: Donwloading and Installing Docker Software.
 - Step 3: Importing and Running *mb1-cdi-followup*'s Rstudio Docker image.